hbrc-fpga-class/peripherals/hba_quad/sw/readme.txt

 This resource works with hbaget and hbacat.

 enc : Reads both encoder values.
 Formats as 'enc0 enc1'.
+This resource works with hbaget and hbacat.

+reset : Resets both encoder values back to zero.
+This resource works with hbaset.

 EXAMPLES
 Enable updates and interrupts